gincoat/gincoat.github.io/docs/request.md

 ---
 title: Request
 ---
-All request information like `form data`, `uploaded files`, `headers`,...etc can be accessed using the context.
+All request information like `posted data`, `uploaded files`, `headers`,...etc can be accessed using the context.

 ### URL Parameters
 URL path parameters can be defined by prefixing the parameter name with `:`.